AbhijitPalve1506/Mental_Health_Chatbot/README.md

 - Keep your API keys secure
 - This chatbot is for educational purposes only, not medical advice

+### Attribution & API Use

+This project uses third-party APIs and publicly available open-source materials for educational and research purposes.

+- The chatbot integrates with OpenAI and Pinecone APIs under their respective Terms of Service.
+- The knowledge base is built using open-source book material licensed for non-commercial or educational use.

+All proprietary APIs and data sources remain the property of their respective owners.

 ## 🤝 Contributing

 Feel free to submit issues and enhancement requests!